-- For tribal lands, demontration of a current BIA approved forest management plan or adherance to sustainable forest management practices informed by traditional knowledge, as further specified by section 1.3. - Forest management plans prepared ≥24 months prior to the start of the project showing harvest plans on all owned/managed lands compared with records from the with-project time period showing no unanticipated increase in harvests outside the project area; - Historical records covering all ownership trends in harvest volumes compared with records from the with-project time period showing no deviation from historical trends over most recent 10-year average; or - Verifiable evidence of no harvesting in a given reporting period for all lands owned or managed by participating entities (e.g., Project Proponent, landowner) and not enrolled in the carbon project.
+- ♦ For private landowners owning less than 2,500 forested acres, provision of a documented longterm forest management plan, demonstrating sustainable forest management (per section 1.3.1), prepared and signed by a professional forester; or - ♦ For federally recognized tribal lands, demontration of a current BIA approved forest management plan.
+For non-federally recognized tribal lands, adherance to one or more of the sustainable management demonstrations above or adherance to sustainable forest management practices informed by traditional knowledge (as specified in section 1.3). - Forest management plans prepared ≥24 months prior to the start of the project showing harvest plans on all owned/managed lands compared with records from the with-project time period showing no unanticipated increase in harvests outside the project area; - Historical records covering all ownership trends in harvest volumes compared with records from the with-project time period showing no deviation from historical trends over most recent 10-year average; or - Verifiable evidence of no harvesting in a given reporting period for all lands owned or managed by participating entities (e.g., Project Proponent, landowner) and not enrolled in the carbon project.